 There’s a reason why meditation is so hard to nail down.
 It’s an umbrella term that encompasses many different practices.
 As one researcher said, ” practices as diverse as the ritual dances of some African tribes, the spiritual exercises of the desert fathers, and the tantric practices of a Tibetan adept are all forms of meditation.”

-The attention inevitably wanders, and the usual instruction is to recognize that the mind has wandered – for example, to see that it is now focused on the pain in one’s knee, rather than on one’s breath – and then to “drop” or “release” the distraction (the knee pain) and return to the breath.
-Part of the aim is not only to develop focused attention on the breath but also to develop…a meta-awareness that recognizes when one’s attention is no longer on the breath and an ability to redirect the attention without allowing the meta-awareness to become a new source of distraction, as when one berates oneself for allowing the mind to wander.”
+Whilst meditating, the mind inevitably wanders, and the usual instruction is to recognize that the mind has wandered – for example, to see that it is now focused on the pain in one’s knee, rather than on one’s breath – and then to “drop” or “release” the distraction (the knee pain) and return to the breath.
+Part of the aim is not only to develop focused attention on the breath but also to develop…a meta-awareness that recognizes when one’s attention is no longer on the breath and an ability to redirect the attention without allowing the meta-awareness to become a new source of distraction, as when one cialis oneself for allowing the mind to wander.”

 As we just touched on, samatha is only one half of the coin.
 Vipsyana is the meta-awareness where the mind monitors itself.
 Most theorists would say that samatha and vipasyana are actually “two aspects of the same meditative state.”
 Samatha is concerned with the stability of the mediative state, while vipasyana has to do with its clarity or intensity.